Crispy Hungarian fried bread – Langos recipe - topped with garlic sour cream and grated cheese or simply sprinkled with sugar.

 - Dissolve the fresh yeast in the lukewarm water.
 If you are using dry instant yeast mix it with the flour.

 - Mix the flour, salt and sugar in a large bowl.
 Add the yeast water to the flour, add the oil and mix well with a wooden spoon.
 When the dough is well mixed, start kneading it until the dough is smooth and no longer sticks to the bowl.

 - You can make the dough in a stand mixer as well.

-- Give the flour, salt and sugar to the mixer, add the yeast water and knead for about 2-3 minutes, until the dough is smooth and doesn’t stick to the walls of the machine anymore.
+- Place the flour, salt and sugar in the mixer, add the yeast water and knead for about 2-3 minutes, until the dough is smooth and doesn't stick to the walls of the machine anymore.

-- Give the dough to a bowl, cover with a clean towel and let rise in a warm place until doubled in size, about 40 minutes in a warm kitchen.
+- Transfer the dough into a bowl, cover with a clean towel and let rise in a warm place until doubled in size, about 40 minutes in a warm kitchen.
 Just check and leave it a bit longer if necessary.

 How to form the langos?

 - Place the risen dough on the very lightly oiled working surface.
 Knead shortly and divide the dough into 8 equal parts.
 Form 8 balls.

 - Take one ball and with lightly oiled hands start pressing and stretching it on the working surface to form a circle of about 15 cm/ 6 inches.
 You will not need a roll pin, press the dough with your hands and fingers.